 It really comes down to finding out what the client wants, what is possible to build on that lot and really giving them a good understanding of how much impact to expect on the budget.
 From an out lot to a developed lot, the cost implication could be anywhere from $10k to over $100k, depending on site conditions.

 At Old Town Design Group, partnering with our clients is of the utmost importance.
 By offering complimentary comprehensive lot walks to each client, we are educating our clients by keeping them informed at each step in the process.
-If you’re interested in scheduling a lot walk, contact the New Home Consultant for your community.CONTACT A NEW HOME CONSULTANT TO SCHEDULE A CONSULTATION
+If you’re interested in scheduling a lot walk or virtual tour, contact the New Home Consultant for your community.CONTACT A NEW HOME CONSULTANT TO SCHEDULE A CONSULTATION